qdrant/landing_page/qdrant-landing/content/documentation/integrations.md

 ```

 Qdrant acts as a vector index that may store the embeddings with the documents used to generate them.
 There are various ways
-how to us it, but calling `Qdrant.from_texts` is probably the most straightforward way how to get started:
+how to use it, but calling `Qdrant.from_texts` is probably the most straightforward way how to get started:

 ```python
 from langchain.vectorstores import Qdrant